 Pineapple Orange filling

-- In the top of the double boiler, whisk together the egg yolks, 2½ tbsp of the egg whites, and all but 2 tbsp of the sugar, pineapple orange concentrate and salt.
+- In the top of the double boiler, whisk together the egg yolks, 2½ tablespoon of the egg whites, and all but 2 tablespoon of the sugar, pineapple orange concentrate and salt.
 (Refrigerate the remaining whites for the meringue).

 - Set the double boiler over simmering water (do not let the bottom of the container touch the water).
 Cook, stirring and scraping the bottom and sides with a silicon spatula, until the mixture has thickened and will pool lightly when a little is dropped on its surface, about 7 minutes.
 (An instant read thermometer should read no higher than 180-182°F/82-83°C.